soerenwolfers/mabeamer/README.md

 * Download file `beamerthememabeamer.sty` into your project directory
 * Put the command `\usetheme{mabeamer}` in your preamble
+* Check template/template.tex for example usage of the theme

 ### Who do I talk to? ###